pierre-24/cp2k-basis/docs/basis_sets_and_pseudos.md

     MOLOPT basis sets (see below) are built on this principle.

-### Improving the basis set by adding more basis functions

 Multiple-$\zeta$ basis sets use $\zeta$ basis functions for each atomic orbitals in the atom.
 For example, double-$\zeta$ basis sets use two basis function for each atomic orbital (e.g., a total of 10 basis function for the carbon).
 They may be grouped to share the same exponent, or not.